TomaszWegrzyn/tomaszwegrzyn.com/content/blog/local-mongo-cluster-docker-compose/index.md

 With mongo, each node in replica set needs to know publicly accessible addresses of other nodes.
 Therefore connecting to localhost:27017 is not enough, because after initial connection mongo informs clients about configured adresses of all nodes in replica set.
-Therefore, after connecting initially to `localhost:27017`, my local app client tries to connect to for instance `mongo2:27017` and fails.
+Therefore, after connecting initially to `localhost:27017`, my local app client tries to connect to instance `mongo2:27017` and fails.

 ## Quick fix?